Hesperian Health Guides

 What are those people doing?

 NOTE: Some children who cannot hear well may have other problems.
-Their minds and bodies could be slow to develop for other reasons.
-See the book Disabled Village Children for more information on how to help a child whose mind and/or body are slow to develop.
+Their minds and bodies may take longer to develop for other reasons.
+See the book Disabled Village Children for more information on how to help a child whose mind and/or body is taking longer to develop.

 You can help your child learn